rkbhuva/RidhamBhuva/README.md

 # RidhamBhuva
-+Passionate Master’s student in Chemical and Energy Engineering at Otto-von-Guericke University, Magdeburg, with a strong focus on fluid dynamics, computational simulations, multiphase flows and electrochemical engineering.
+Passionate Master’s student in Chemical and Energy Engineering at Otto-von-Guericke University, Magdeburg, with a strong focus on fluid dynamics, computational simulations, multiphase flows and electrochemical engineering.
 Proficient in OpenFOAM, Star-CCM+ and MATLAB.

 Currently working as a Student Research Assistant at the Laboratory of Fluid Dynamics and Technical Flows, ISUT, OvGU, where I conduct experimental investigations on extraction processes and analyze hydrodynamic features.